How To Create a Trading Plan

 The trading plan rules aren’t meant to remove your ability to trade with discretion.

-The rules of the trading plan are designed to keep you focused on the job at hand.
+The rules of the trading plan are designed to keep you focused on the job at hand and keep the guard rails in place.

 What Goes into a Trading Plan